 Community Centres & Halls in Sutton Coldfield

-There are three community centres in Sutton Coldfield and three community halls for hire.
+There are three community centres in Sutton Coldfield and two community halls for hire.
 All occupy convenient locations close to public transport routes and other public amenities.

 As well as providing a base for a range of community and sporting activities, some of the community centres also offer access to trained workers who carry out a range of community development work.

 Each centre/hall has it own dedicated page.
 Please click this link for more information:

 Throughout Sutton Coldfield, there is a wealth of community facilities and public and private services as well as advice services.
 Within these pages we aim to link to as many useful websites as possible.
 The town is served by Good Hope General Hospital, Birmingham Metropolitan College, Sutton Campus and good public transport links, has its own Civic Society and a range of Education for all ages services for senior citizens.
 Sutton Coldfield Town Hall offers the town a superb conference and concert venue and is available for hire for private parties and functions.
 So if you are planning to move to Sutton Coldfield or just visiting for business or pleasure then this page is a good place to start.

 For 2014/15 all wards in Sutton Coldfield will receive a Community Chest allocation.
 This allocation enables the wards to fund schemes which support ward and neighbourhood working or contribute to extending community engagement, cohesion and empowerment.

 Projects supported through this fund must also demonstrate that they support the District's priorities and Birmingham’s Community Strategy 2026.

 Generally, any properly constituted not-for-profit organisation may submit a project proposal.
 You should first talk with the District Ward Support Officer to find out about what outcomes and locally identified priorities the Ward or District Committee is likely to support and the money that it has available – contact Olive O'Sullivan on 0121 303 2355 or e-mail her at email@example.com